 An economy receives a “no practice” mark on the payments, time, total tax and contribution rate and postﬁling index indicators if the economy does not levy any taxes or mandatory contributions.

-The paying taxes indicator set tracks changes related to the different taxes and mandatory contributions that a medium- size company must pay in a given year, the administrative burden of paying taxes and contributions and the administrative burden of complying with two postﬁling processes (VAT refund, and tax audit) per calendar year.
-Depending on the impact on the data, certain changes are classiﬁed as reforms and listed in the summaries of Doing Business reforms in 2017/18 section of the report in order to acknowledge the implementation of signiﬁcant changes.
+The paying taxes indicator set tracks changes related to the different taxes and mandatory contributions that a medium-size company must pay in a given year, the administrative burden of paying taxes and contributions and the administrative burden of complying with two postﬁling processes (VAT refund, and tax audit) per calendar year.
+Depending on the impact on the data, certain changes are classiﬁed as reforms and listed in the summaries of Doing Business reforms in order to acknowledge the implementation of signiﬁcant changes.
 Reforms are divided into two types: those that make it easier to do business and those changes that make it more difficult to do business.
 The paying taxes indicator set uses one criterion to recognize a reform.

-The aggregate gap on the overall score of the indicator set is used to assess the impact of data changes.
-Any data update that leads to a change of 2% or more on the score gap is classiﬁed as a reform, except when the change is the result of automatic official fee indexation to a price or wage index (for more details, see the chapter on the ease of doing business score and ease of doing business ranking).
-For example, if the implementation of a new electronic system for ﬁling or paying one of the three major taxes (corporate income tax, VAT, labor taxes and mandatory contributions) reduces the time or the number of payments in a way that the overall gap decreases by 2% or more, such change is classiﬁed as a reform.
-Alternatively, minor updates to tax rates or ﬁxed charges or other smaller changes in the indicators that have an aggregate impact less than 2% on the gap are not classiﬁed as a reform, but their impact is still reflected on the most updated indicators for this indicator set.
+The impact of data changes is assessed based on the absolute change in the overall score of the indicator set as well as the change in the relative score gap.
+Any data update that leads to a change of 0.5 points or more in the score and 2% or more on the relative score gap is classiﬁed as a reform, except when the change is the result of automatic official fee indexation to a price or wage index (for more details, see the chapter on the ease of doing business score and ease of doing business ranking).
+For example, if the implementation of a new electronic system for ﬁling or paying one of the three major taxes (corporate income tax, VAT and labor taxes including mandatory contributions) reduces time or the number of payments in a way that the score increases by 0.5 points or more and the overall gap decreases by 2% or more, the change is classiﬁed as a reform.
+Minor updates to tax rates or ﬁxed charges or other smaller changes in the indicators that have an aggregate impact of less than 0.5 points on the overall score or 2% on the gap are not classiﬁed as a reform, but the data are updated accordingly.

 This methodology was developed by Djankov and others (2010).